MenonRamya/js-learning/Basic-js_01/VariablesDatatype.md

 let username="ramya" //string
 let password="rae@Rae" //string
-let number=123456789 //number sometimes u use bigInt let login=true //boolean either true or false
+let number=123456789 //number sometimes u use bigInt let userLogin=true //boolean either true or false let state = null //null is a standalone value and there is undefined where if u dont define a variable with a value then the value of variable is undefined
+//symbol is used to find unquiness

+//object